jemrules/English-IDE/README.md

 - We use **maturin** to make Rust programs into python packages.

 ## How to run
-*English IDE rust end is not compiled.
-This means you will not get autocorrect.*
 1. Install Packages by running **InstallPackages.py**.
 Alternatively you can manually install by running:
 ```bash
 # For macOS